ScoutmasterBucky/ScoutmasterBucky/site/events/2020-03-16-railroading.md

     c.
 Using models or pictures, identify 10 types of railroad freight or passenger cars.
 Explain the purpose of each type of car.

 2. Do the following:
-    a. <span class="C(smbGold)">Explain the purpose and formation of Amtrak.
+    a. <span class="C(#cc9900)">Explain the purpose and formation of Amtrak.
 Explain, by the use of a timetable, a plan for making a trip by rail between two cities at least 500 miles apart.
 List the times of departure and arrival at your destination, the train number and name, and the type of service you want.</span>
     b.
 List and explain the various forms of public/mass transit using rail as the fixed guide path.

 3. Do ONE of the following: